|

 Come on this journey with meI plan to keep writing about this.
 I’ve already got a raft of draft posts in pocket.
 I love to learn, and I love to teach (and I’m really bloody good at it).
 I use teaching as a way of deepening my own knowledge and pushing me to learn things more effectively.
 If you want to know more, you can do the following:

 Don't miss my next post!
-Subscribe to my Technical Leadership newsletter and learn a bunch of useful stuff about effective technical leadership.
+Subscribe to my newsletter and learn a host of useful tips about coding with agentic AI, as well as learn a bunch of useful stuff about effective technical leadership.